Exploring Target Representations for Masked Autoencoders: Experiments

 \section{Experiments}

-\subsection{Pre-training}
+\subsection{Pre-Training}

 \paragraph{Architecture.} We use different capacity Vision Transformers~\cite{vit}, \ie, ViT-B/16, ViT-L/16, and ViT-H/14 for \ourmethodn.
-The input image of size 224$\times$224 is first divided by a linear projection head into non-overlapping patch tokens total of 196 for ViT-B and ViT-L, and 256 for ViT-H. We exactly follow the common setup demonstrated in~\cref{sec:study}, \eg, a student with asymmetric encoder-decoder architecture, a teacher with intact input, etc. On a specific note, the experiments to distill from teachers of large capacity (\cref{sec:largercapacity}) are based on architectural designs with nuance.
-When distilling from bigger teachers, we use students and teachers of the different sizes, \eg, with ViT-H as the teacher to distill ViT-B. When distilling from data-richer teachers, \eg, CLIP~\cite{clip}, we find that not using the decoder for the student model as in BEiT lies crucial in getting advanced results.
-Detailed architectural designs are illustrated in~\cref{sec:largercapacity}.
+The input image of size 224$\times$224 is first divided by a linear projection head into non-overlapping patch tokens total of 196 for ViT-B and ViT-L, and 256 for ViT-H. We exactly follow the common setup demonstrated in~\cref{sec:study}, \eg, a student with asymmetric encoder-decoder architecture, a teacher with intact input, etc.

 \paragraph{Optimization.} The learning rate is first linearly increased to the initial learning rate for the first 40 epochs and then cosine annealed to 0.
 The initial learning rate is set as 1.5e-4 $\times$ batch\_size / 256, with batch size being 4096 for all models.
 We use the AdamW optimizer~\cite{adamw} and Smooth L1 loss~\cite{fast-rcnn} to optimize the parameters of student network.
 Stochastic drop rate are applied, 0.2 for ViT-B, 0.2 for ViT-L, and 0.3 for ViT-H. We use only center-crop and flipping for data augmentation.
 As shown in \cref{tab:different teacher}, the performance of different downstream tasks saturates at different stages.
 By default, we pre-train all models for classification with 2 stages, for object detection and semantic segmentation with 3 stages.
-Different stages and training recipes are applied for experiments in~\cref{sec:largercapacity}, illustrated there.